IntuitCraftDemo/PayloadObservation/README.md

 $ npm run start:prod
 ```

-visit localhost:3000 to see the webpage.
+Visit localhost:3000 to see the webpage.

 ## Test